resire02/capstone48_intro_to_microcontrollers/deliverables/2_lab-1/lab/lab-1.md

 ---
 You are reading the markdown version of Lab 1: Blink an LED

-It is recommended to read this document using a markdown supported viewer/editor such as Visual Studio Code.
+It is recommended to read this document using a markdown supported viewer/editor such as Visual Studio code.
 ---

 # Lab 1: Blink an LED!